What is a Medical Resident?: A Complete Guide

 Prospective doctors must complete a residency before becoming physicians.
 Typically, med students try to match with a residency in their fourth year of med school.

-There are several matching programs to help you find the perfect match.
+Several matching programs can help you find the perfect match.
 The National Resident Matching Program (NRMP) is the most popular, though many others cater to specialty-specific matching.

-Students must determine which specialty they’re interested in, and then apply to them using their CV.
+Students must determine which specialty they’re interested in.
 Residencies place students in clinics or hospital departments that practice their chosen specialty.

 We offer professional help with residency applications to those aspiring to become medical doctors.
 Book a free consultation today!